 Brisbane does not have its own groundwater or surface water supplies and purchases potable water from the San Francisco Public Utilities Commission (SFPUC), which operates a regional water system in San Francisco.
 The primary sources of SFPUC's water currently being delivered to Brisbane are primarily from Tuolumne River diversions stored in the Hetch Hetchy Reservoir.
+A capital projects charge was approved by the City Council on November 20, 2014 to fund the following projects: improved water pressure for fire protection in the Annis Rd. area, upgrades to the Glen Park pump station, and replacement of our supervisor control data acquisition (SCADA) system.
 At their June 19, 2014 meeting, the Brisbane City Council approved funding for an updated Water and Sewer Master Plan to be completed in late 2015.
 A comparison of typical residential charges for water by agency is included in Table IV-15 on Page 43 of this report.